-When to Change Your Nonprofit's Mission and How to Make it Legal
+When and How to Legally Change Your Nonprofit's Mission

 Stan Hutton and Frances Phillips, in their Nonprofit Kit for Dummies, recommend that organizations ask the following three questions when revisiting their mission statements:

 - Is the problem we set out to solve still a problem?

 - Should we make the mission statement more specific, or should we broaden it?